Caption Injection for Optimization in Generative Search Engine: Experiments and Results

 \subsubsection{Baselines}

-To comprehensively evaluate the effectiveness of Caption Injection in enhancing the subjective visibility of content sources under both unimodal and multimodal G-SEO scenarios, we select and faithfully reproduce several representative G-SEO methods as comparison baselines.
-According to their optimization strategies, existing G-SEO approaches can be categorized into different types, from which we choose representative implementations for experimental comparison: \begin{itemize} \item Traditional SEO \cite{Aggarwal2024geo}: Follows classical SEO principles by guiding the generative model to explicitly incorporate highly relevant keywords during the generation process, simulating keyword layout optimization in traditional SEO. \item Fluency Expression Optimization (Expression-enhancement class) \cite{Aggarwal2024geo}: Refines and rewrites the textual content to improve fluency and naturalness without altering the original semantic meaning, thereby enhancing readability and stylistic quality. \item Statistics-based and Quotation-based Addition Optimization (Content-enrichment class) \cite{Aggarwal2024geo}: Enriches the content by selectively inserting factual statistics or quotations from authoritative sources, aiming to increase the informativeness and persuasive strength of the text. \end{itemize} All text-only baselines are rigorously reproduced from their original implementations to ensure consistency with prior work.
-To guarantee experimental fairness, both the baseline methods and our proposed Caption Injection are implemented under the same generative backbone model, GLM-4-9B.
-For samples in the MRAMG benchmark where image descriptions are missing, we employ Qwen-2.5-VL-7B\footnote{https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation?tab=readme-ov-file} to automatically generate the corresponding visual captions, ensuring the completeness and semantic consistency of multimodal inputs.
+To comprehensively evaluate the effectiveness of Caption Injection in enhancing content-source visibility in both unimodal and multimodal scenarios, we categorized existing text-only G-SEO strategies \cite{Aggarwal2024geo} and selected representative methods as baselines: (1) Traditional SEO, which simulates keyword placement optimization in conventional SEO; (2) Fluency Expression Optimization, which refines and rewrites text to improve fluency without altering the core semantics; and (3) Statistics- and Quotation-based Addition Optimization, which selectively incorporate statistical data or famous quotations to enrich the text and enhance its persuasiveness.
+All baselines and Caption Injection are implemented using GLM-4-9B.
+In the implementation of Caption Injection, we employ Qwen-2.5-VL-7B\footnote{https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation?tab=readme-ov-file} to automatically generate captions for images lacking descriptions.
+The generated results are then randomly sampled and independently evaluated by multiple domain experts for semantic consistency with the corresponding images to ensure quality.
+All prompts and LLM parameters used in the experiments are provided in the open-source code\footnote{https://github.com/GrayChan04/Caption-Injection}.